Dedicated Compliance Team

 Training of Facility Compliance Administrators

 Each year, the Contract Compliance Department holds an annual Quality Assurance (QA) Conference for GEO compliance professionals for a week of intensive training that includes workshops like Critical Thinking, Performance Improvement, Standard Operating Procedures, Prison Rape Elimination Act (PREA) Auditing, Health Insurance Portability and Accountability Act (HIPAA), Record Retention, Occupational Safety and Health (OSHA), and American Correctional Association (ACA) accreditation.

-Compliance and Quality Assurance Administrators from all GEO Corrections and Detention, Reentry Services, and Youth Services facilities travel to GEO’s Corporate Headquarters for a week of intensive training.
+Compliance and Quality Assurance Administrators from all GEO Secure Services, Reentry Services, and Youth Services facilities travel to GEO’s Corporate Headquarters for a week of intensive training.

 GEO subscribes to operational standards promulgated by a number of different certifying organizations and opens its facilities to inspection and accreditation by these associations, commissions and councils.
 Accreditation serves as added protection for the client agency against claims and litigation.
 As a matter of corporate policy, all GEO facilities are designed and operated in general accordance with the recommendations of one or more of the following organizations:

 Under the leadership of the Director of Accreditation in the Contract Compliance Department, GEO has attained and maintained accreditation of most of its facilities through the leading correctional accreditation organization.
 Each facility undergoes a rigorous audit every three years by a team of independent auditors using 350-550 standards, depending on the type of facility and applicable standards.
 The Contract Compliance Department initiates, organizes, and manages these audits through mock audits, regular review of standards through auditing, and works with the facility’s ACA manager and ACA leaders.